Skip to main content

 FAQs

-It is not recommended to book flights before obtaining the visa, as this is a common pitfall.
+Procedure receipt (recibo de trámite) is issued upon submission.
 The specific timing depends on your case type and circumstances.
 Generally, forms should be filed according to the sequence outlined in the official instructions for your immigration category.

-Holders of valid visas from the USA, Canada, Japan, the UK, or the Schengen Area are exempt from needing a Mexican visa for visits within the designated period.
-For comprehensive guidance tailored to your immigration situation, consult the official instructions for the Solicitud de Trámite Migratorio.
+American citizens are exempt from needing a Mexican visa for visits within the designated period.
+For comprehensive guidance tailored to your specific immigration situation, consult the official instructions for the Solicitud de Trámite Migratorio.

 What supporting documents do I need for Solicitud de Trámite Migratorio?

-During the immigration review process, it is essential to present a valid passport or an identity and travel document that complies with international law.
-Passengers must ensure that their passport or travel document is current and unexpired.
-A valid passport or identity travel document is mandatory.
+During the immigration review process, individuals are required to present a valid passport or an identity and travel document that complies with international law.
+It is essential that the passport or travel document is current and unexpired.

 When will Solicitud de Trámite Migratorio be processed and what is the workflow?